RaghvendraSinghA/READMEWriter/html_css_technical_paper.md

     content="width=device-width, initial-scale=1.0"
 >
 ```

-This is important for responsive webpages.
+This is important for responsive webpages, It sets the viewport for rendering website.

 ---

-## 23.3 Description
+### 11.3 Description

 ```html
 <meta